Staying in touch with the SRA by email

 Advice for network administrators and other IT staff and providers

-To help ensure that your end users receive emails from the SRA, please whitelist sra.org.uk and mail.sra.org.uk in your spam filter application.
+To help ensure that your end users receive emails from the SRA, please whitelist email from our addresses and domains in your spam filter application.

 The SRA uses mail servers with the IP addresses/domain names listed below to deliver email to members of the regulated community.

-Please whitelist these IP addresses and domains, which are listed in our Sender Policy Framework (SPF), to help ensure your end users receive email from the SRA.
+Please whitelist these domains and this IP address to help ensure your end users receive email from the SRA.

 Please use www.sra.org.uk/email to link to this page.